MaxDiff scores

 Confidence intervals

-Assuming your respondents are representative of the randomly drawn population, you can be 95% confident that the true population score lies within this interval.
+Assuming your respondents are representative of the randomly drawn population, you can be 95% confident that the true population score falls within this interval.

 You can also use the 95% confidence intervals to determine if one item is preferred over another.
 If the intervals for two items do not overlap, you can be at least 95% confident that one item is preferred to the other.